namespace-Pt/News-Recommendation/Codes/README.md

 ```

 ## Question
-- suppose tensor x of [1 * b * c], which is derived from MLP, then I copy the tensor along dim=0 for further computation, where I got tensor of [a * b * c], finally when training will the gradient bp be affected?
+- suppose tensor x of [1 * b * c], which is derived from MLP, then I copy the tensor along dim=0 for further computation, thus I got tensor of [a * b * c], finally when training will the gradient backpropagating be affected?

 ## Insight
 - considering negtive sampling from the current impression